nextsnake/nextcore/docs/typings.rst

 .. class:: ChannelType

-    A :class:`typing.Literal` representing the type of a :class:`Channel`.
+    A :data:`typing.Literal` representing the type of a :class:`Channel`.

     Possible values:
         - ``0``